meiti-x/Dashlib.css/README.md

 Finding bugs and add features, sending pull requests or improving our document - any kind of contribution is welcome and highly appreciated.
 Thanks! 🙏

-we have to do list you can choose one of them and start collabarting.
+We have to do list you can choose one of them and start collabarting. :)
 1. Upgrade to last version of gulp
 2. Complete Documents.